 Delta SkyMiles® Platinum American Express Card review

 With the opportunity to earn status miles, this card goes above and beyond for the most loyal Delta customers out there.
-Plus, earn 50,000 bonus miles after you spend $3,000 in purchases on your new card in your first six months.
+Plus, earn 60,000 bonus miles after you spend $3,000 in eligible purchases on your new card in your first six months of card membership.

 Written by